Corruption biggest challenge: president

 As President Dr Arif Alvi began his presidential address, former foreign minister Khawaja Muhammad Asif and ex-speaker National Assembly Ayaz Sadiq rose up on their seats seeking to speak on point of order to raise the issue of alleged rigging in the election, but they were barred by incumbent NA Speaker Asad Qaiser.

-The speaker turned down the requests, saying that the rules did not allow speaking on points of order during the presidential speech.
-Upon this, a pandemonium erupted in the House and the PML-N along with its allies walked out of the joint session.
+The speaker turned down the requests, saying that the rules did not allow speaking on point of order during the presidential speech. upon this, a pandemonium erupted in the House and the PML-N along with its allies walked out of the joint session.

 He said that through a point of order the opposition just wanted to remind the government about their promise of constitution of the parliamentary commission to probe rigging in the election.